 In the following section an overview of IDHS is given.
-Section 3 presents the process of construction of the DKB.
+Section 3 briefly presents the process of construction of the DKB.
 The knowledge representation model and the enrichment mechanisms are fully described in sections 4 and 5.
 Section 6 describes some inferential aspects of the system.
-In section 7, some figures about the size and contents of the prototype built are shown.
-Finally, in section 8, some perspectives and derived works undertaken to deal with multilingual dictionary help environments are outlined.
-Section 9 is devoted to present some conclusions.
+Finally, in section 7, some figures about the size of the prototype built are presented.